tony-zhelonkin/R_GSEA_visualisations/README.md

 * custom_dotplot
 * custom_dotplot_comparison
 * gsea_comparison_plot
-* analyzePathVolcano
-* analyzePathVolcanoViz
+* analyze_pathway_volcano

 The current version of README.md is written by Claude 3.5 Sonnet.

 ## Multi-Style Pathway Volcano Plot Function

-This repository contains an R function `analyze_pathway_volcano` for creating customized volcano plots that highlight genes from a specific pathway within the context of differential expression results.
+R function `analyze_pathway_volcano` creates customized volcano plots that highlight genes from a specific GSEA analysis pathway within the context of differential expression results.
 The function offers multiple styling options to suit different visualization preferences.
+It`s usefeul if you need to show the \`behaviour\` of pathway genes against the universe of all the background genes.

 ### Function Description